U.S. formally exits global climate pact amid election uncertainty | Business

 A strong emissions-cutting pledge from the world's largest economy "would give a big shot of momentum" to those efforts, said Pete Betts, a former climate negotiator for the EU and Britain, who is now an associate fellow at London-based think-tank Chatham House.
 "The U.S. would put its diplomatic heft in efforts to persuade other major economies to raise their efforts," he said.

-Despite the lack of encouragement from the current White House, many U.S. states and businesses have nonetheless moved to cut emissions, while climate change has risen up the global investor agenda, including on Wall Street.
-Groups representing New York-based BlackRock Inc, the world's largest asset manager, and other asset managers in the United States, Europe, Asia, Australia, and New Zealand, who manage trillions of dollars in assets between them, issued a joint statement https://theinvestoragenda.org/wp-content/uploads/2020/11/Investor-Agenda-Call-for-US-to-Rejoin-Paris-Agreement.pdf urging the United States to quickly rejoin the accord.
+Despite the lack of encouragement from the current White House, many U.S. states and businesses have moved to cut emissions, while climate change has risen up the global investor agenda, including on Wall Street.
+Groups representing New York-based BlackRock Inc, the world's largest asset manager, and other asset managers in the United States, Europe, Asia, Australia and New Zealand, who together manage trillions of dollars in assets, issued a joint statement https://theinvestoragenda.org/wp-content/uploads/2020/11/Investor-Agenda-Call-for-US-to-Rejoin-Paris-Agreement.pdf urging the United States to quickly rejoin the accord.

 If Biden were to win, he could rejoin the Paris accord through a process that would take 30 days.
 A Trump win, however, would "seal the fate of the United States – at least at the federal level – as a country that was isolated from the rest of the world: powerless to shape the international dialogue or direction on climate," said Nat Keohane, senior vice president for climate at the non-profit Environmental Defense Fund.